 This page contains links to resources that may be of particular use to Early Career historians.
-We’ll be pleased to add new links, so please do get in touch if you have any suggestions!
+We’ll be pleased to add new links, so please get in touch with suggestions.

-Click the links to download a series of documents, prepared by the RHS to help early career historians with developing aspects of their research and teaching career.
+The following links provide help for early career historians with developing aspects of their research and teaching career.

 - Sharing Your Work Online and Open Access Publishing.
 A brief introduction to some of the most likely routes that enable historians to publish their work online.